Find Accommodation in South Africa

 Knysna — South Africa's favourite holiday destination

-.
+Note to self: When next going away on a romantic holiday getaway, make sure you go somewhere without baboons.
 Coming back to the tree-top cabin that I had romantically, thoughtfully and spontaneously rented outside Knysna, my girlfriend and I found our food supplies decimated.

 Not only eaten, but flung around the room, smeared on the walls and generally treated with complete and utter disdain.
 It looked like we had been the victims of a wanton act of animal terrorism, however the staff assured us that 'this was normal.'
 Well, maybe for some, but not for us.
 However despite this little bit of primate vandalism, we managed to get on with our holiday and ended up throughly enjoying Knysna and the surrounds.

 Knysna is located in the heart of the scenic garden route, nearing the border of the Western and Eastern Cape Regions lies the town of Knysna.
 Founded in 1804, by George Rex, the original owner of the farm that later became the town of Knysna, and often voted as South Africa’s favorite holiday destination by locals, the town is a curious mix of old world charm, wealth and elegance, and nature loving hippy communities.
-The main street, lined with small boutiques and shops, is actually a part of the N2 highway, which passes directly through the center of the town en route to the Eastern Cape and beyond.

 Reached from the Cape Town direction by a narrow causeway, and built on a natural lagoon, virtually enclosed by the famed Knysna heads, this small town is bound on all sides by hills and mountains, covered with indigenous vegetation.
 Taking advantage of this lagoon setting are the houseboat operators, who offer these leisure vessels on lease to the public.
 Renting a houseboat ensures both a unique accommodation experience, and an opportunity to explore the town and surrounds in an entirely different way.